 eth_unsubscribe

 The arguments passed in params vary depending on the subscription type.
-Below is a description of the arguments passed for each subscription type.
+The table below describes the arguments for each type.

 {